tseropian/notsaved/README.md

 # notsaved
-- Generated with Go now
+- Generated with Hugo
 - Hosted on AWS
-- Deployed by Wercker
+- Deployed by Github Actions